 People for Research launched the ‘Make The Web Accessible’ campaign earlier this year.
-More recently, we teamed up with WECIL, a Bristol-based organization that works with disabled people on a daily basis to raise awareness about digital inclusion.
+More recently, we teamed up with WECIL, a Bristol-based organisation that works with disabled people on a daily basis to raise awareness about digital inclusion.
 This blog is by WECIL’s Steph More O’Ferrall.

 WECIL stands for the West of England Centre for Inclusive Living and our focus is on providing services that enable disabled people to be more fully included in every aspect of daily life.
 Our approach is based on the social model of disability, which states that it is not a person’s impairment that disables them, but the environmental, organisational and attitudinal barriers they face that prevent them from participating fully in society.

 A classic example of this is a wheelchair user who would like to go to a concert, but finds there are steps into the venue.
 If a ramp is provided, the person is able to enter the building and go to the concert along with everyone else; so it’s the lack of a ramp that’s disabling them, not the fact they’re in a wheelchair.